 How does Hypnotherapy Dialogue with the Subconscious Mind?

-In hypnosis, you can dialogue with your subconscious mind while remaining awake (very very relaxed and almost asleep…yet still awake).
+In hypnosis, you can dialogue with your subconscious mind while in a semi-awake state (very very relaxed and almost asleep…yet still awake).
 The different techniques used in modern hypnotherapy to dialogue with the subconscious mind are:

-- Suggestion and visual imagery: Traditional directive hypnosis focuses on these techniques.
+- Suggestion and guided imagery: Traditional directive hypnosis focuses on these techniques.

 - Regression Therapy: A technique used to return to the origin of an issue or symptom